-Demand: Same as proposed Service hot water energy- consumption shall be calculated- explicitly based upon the volume of service hot water required and the- entering makeup water and the- leaving service hot water- temperatures.
-Entering water- temperatures shall be estimated- based upon the location.
-Leaving- temperatures shall be based upon- the end use requirements.
-Where no service water hot water system exists or is- specified in the proposed design, no service hot water- Service water loads and usage shall- be the same for both the standard- reference design and the proposed- design and shall be documented by- the calculation procedures- recommended by the manufacturer's specifications or generally accepted- engineering methods.
-As proposed heating shall be modeled.
+Demand: Same as proposed Complete het westen en energy

+Demanu.
+Dame as proposed Service hot-water energy

+consumption shall be calculated

+explicitly based upon the volume of

+service hot water required and the-

+entering makeup water and the

+leaving service hot water-

+temperatures.
+Entering water-

+temperatures shall be estimated

+based upon the location.
+Leaving

+temperatures shall be based upon-

+the end use requirements.

+Service water loads and usage shall-

+be the same for both the standard

+reference design and the proposed

+design and shall be documented by

+the calculation procedures

+recommended by the manufacturer's

+specifications or generally accepted

+engineering methods.

+Where no service water hot water system exists or is- As proposed

+ris proposed

+specified in the proposed design, no service hot water- heating shall be modeled.

+8

 Drain water heat recovery: Not required.
 As proposed.
-Drain water heat recovery modeling shall take into- account manufacturer's rated- efficiencies per C404.9, quantity of- connected drains, the proportional- flow rates between the waste stream- and the preheated stream.
-Reductions in service water heating energy use for drain water heat- recovery shall be demonstrated by- calculations.
+Drain water heat

+recovery modeling shall take into-

+account manufacturer's rated

+efficiencies per C404.9, quantity of

+connected drains, the proportional

+flow rates between the waste stream-

+and the preheated stream.

+Reductions in service water heating

+energy use for drain water heat

+recovery shall be demonstrated by

+calculations.